 Not only that, global travelers and hotel guests are proving to be early adopters when it comes to mobile.
-Smartphone penetration and mobile use are higher among global travelers than other groups.
+Smartphone penetration and mobile use are higher among global travelers than in other groups.

 “Travelers are setting standards across the globe when it comes to leveraging the latest mobile services.
-Not only do travelers have the highest rates of smartphone adoption, they’re also doing more with their devices like booking, payments and check-ins,” said Clinton Anderson, senior vice president of traveler experience for Sabre Travel Network.
+Not only do travelers have the highest rates of smartphone adoption, but they’re also doing more with their devices like booking, payments, and check-ins,” said Clinton Anderson, senior vice president of traveler experience for Sabre Travel Network.

 “So their expectations for intelligent, personal experiences via mobile are high and continue to rise.
 Travelers are setting the bar for mobile services and will drive new innovations in the travel industry and beyond.”